-In 2020, governance tokens have become widespread due to the DeFi boom.
-For example, a famous landing and borrowing platform Compound gives it’s COMP token holders the ability to govern the project making decisions together within the community!
+In 2020, governance tokens became widespread due to the DeFi boom.
+For example, a famous lending and borrowing platform, Compound, gives its COMP token holders the ability to govern the project, making decisions together within the community!

 Compound first introduced its token in February 2020.
 Its announcement was part of a plan to transfer control of the protocol to the community.
 During the initial distribution period, COMP tokens were distributed among the company’s employees and its investors.